LukeGrahamLandry/franca/examples/gpu/maze_game/README.md

   - webgpu doesn't like same texture being used as read and write
   - cheats in child will crash when it tries to save the world i think
   - horizontal camera rotation speed when >2 players and last is at an angle feels wrong (way too slow).
+- lox (puzzles/code.fr)
+  - don't run the code synchronously when leaving the screen. store the vm on the State and have a different run loop that ticks a certain number of instructions each frame. this would also avoid infinite loops hanging the whole everything. update_locked_tiles gets more complicated.
+  - more complex puzzles
+  - be safe about errors for running out of stack
 - create a situation where you can't have all the mandelbrots black without an extra player screen (because you need them to be a colour to walk on them).
 - i got a bounds check once but idk what i did